INTERACTIVE MEDIA & GAMES

 CTIN 190 Introduction to Interactive Entertainment - 4 units (GMAN, GMDS, CART)*

-Offers students the historical perspective, critical vocabulary, and design skills by which they can analyze and understand their own experiences with interactive entertainment, as well as imagine and articulate their own ideas for interactive experiences.
+CTIN 190 offers students the historical perspective, critical vocabulary, and design skills by which they can analyze and understand their own experiences with interactive entertainment.
+By the end of the course students will be able to imagine and articulate their own ideas for interactive experiences.

 Taught by William Huber